-The Guildhall, which is situated very close to the Minster, is another example of a prestige building employing ‘quality’ stone; again the chief materials are Lincolnshire limestones but here enhanced by flint flushwork, which can be examined more closely than in the clerestory of All Saints.
+The Guildhall, which is situated very close to the Minster, is another example of a prestige building employing ‘quality’ stone.
+Again the chief materials are Lincolnshire limestones.
+But here limestone alternates with flint in a chequered pattern called ‘flushwork’. (see below another example at All Saints clerestory)

 Flint is a hard black material found embedded within some layers of the Chalk.
-Suitable flint for flushwork, as on the Guildhall facade, does not occur anywhere round Lynn so would need to have been imported from elsewhere in the county, possibly by barges from further south round Thetford or Brandon.
+Suitable flint for flushwork, as on the Guildhall facade, does not occur anywhere round Lynn.
+So it had to be brought by barge, probably from further south in the county, from around Thetford or Brandon.

 Ashlar, rubble, flushwork and reused stones at All Saints church

 All Saints church is a revelation, as it shows the bare bones of church construction.
-Strip away the veneer of ashlar panels from the Minster or St Nicholas’ chapel and this is probably what they would look like: the rubble skeleton on which the smooth sophisticated exterior hangs.
+Strip away the veneer of ashlar panels from the great churches, and this is probably what they would look like.
+It is like the rubble skeleton on which the smooth sophisticated exterior hangs.
 The upper walls of the clerestory are flush-work, which is flint alternating with cut ashlar stone in a checkerboard pattern

 The Custom House

-After the end of the Middle Ages, Lynn lost its position as one of the major ports in the UK; despite this, it remained prosperous enough for many fine buildings to be erected.
+After the end of the Middle Ages, Lynn lost its position as one of the major ports in the UK.
+Despite this, it remained prosperous enough for many fine buildings to be erected.
 However, few new materials were employed but extensive reworking and reordering of older buildings took place.
-The main building material remained brick and, to lesser extent, recycled limestones or Lincolnshire limestone specifically imported for prestige projects, like the Custom House of 1683.
+The main building material was brick and, to lesser extent, recycled limestone.
+Or Lincolnshire limestone might be specifically imported for prestige projects, like the Custom House of 1683.

 Stone has always been expensive and money has always been tight so, even early on, masons learned to practise economies.
 Chief amongst these was the use of rubble.
-Churches generally seem such massive imposing structures that it is tempting to imagine that their walls consist of solid blocks of stone, but that was only the facing.
+As we have seen above, churches were only faced with cut stone on the outer layer.
 Beneath it was a much rougher construction of irregular rubble.
 Stone rubble was also used for extensive utilitarian structures, like town walls.

 Rubble also had value.
-Around Lynn there were, until recently, no readily available sources of rubble so it would have to have been imported, either deliberately or coincidentally.
-The main sources of rubble in King’s Lynn would have been a) material recycled from earlier buildings. b) deliberately imported rubble, probably otherwise waste material from the quarries producing higher quality stone.
+Around Lynn there were, until recently, no readily available sources of rubble.
+So it would have to have been imported, either deliberately or coincidentally.
+The main sources of rubble in King’s Lynn would have been either recycled from earlier buildings, or deliberately imported.
+This was probably otherwise waste material from the quarries producing higher quality stone.

 Wyatt Street town wall and diverse rock collections

-The town walls in Wyatt Street are a veritable collection of interesting imported stones, probably all coming in to the town as ballast in trading ships from the Baltic.
+The town walls in Wyatt Street are a veritable collection of interesting imported stones.
+They probably all came in to the town as ballast in trading ships from the Baltic.

 Igneous Rocks.
 Granite / gabbro / basalt/ porphyritic textures / vesicular basalt

 These rocks originate at depth in the crust, as liquid magmas.
 They can be very variable both in texture, composition and colour.
-They do not occur naturally in Norfolk but are frequent components of ballast, probably originating in the Eastern Baltic, as well as having been introduced deliberately as building materials.
+Igneous rocks do not occur naturally in Norfolk but are frequent components of ballast.
+They probably originated in the Eastern Baltic, as well as having been introduced deliberately as building materials.

 Sedimentary rocks.
 Mudstones and shales / sands / grits / gravels / oolitic lsts / shelly lsts / coal / rocksalt / gypsum

 Familiar examples of sedimentary rocks include muds, sands, gravels and limestones.
 They consist of fragments of pre-existing rocks, broken down by weathering and then transported and re-deposited.
-Transport may have been as physical particles (e.g. sands) or the material may have been transported as chemical solutions, which subsequently became re-deposited – either as a result of chemical or biological processes.
+Transport may have been as physical particles (e.g. sands).
+Alternatively, the material may have been transported as chemical solutions, which subsequently became re-deposited.
+This could have been either as a result of chemical or biological processes.
 As a result of their methods of transportation and deposition sedimentary rocks very frequently show signs of layering or bedding.

 Metamorphic rocks.
 Slate / schist / gneiss

-Brick are made of clay, formed into rectangular shapes and then baked in a kiln to make the material hard and durable.
+Brick are made of clay formed into rectangular shapes and then baked in a kiln.
+They emerge hard and durable.

-In early periods, ordinary people would mostly have lived in huts made of wattle and daub – mud, plastered onto a framework of wooden poles.
+In early periods, ordinary people would mostly have lived in huts made of wattle and daub .
+In effect this was mud, plastered onto a framework of wooden poles.
 However, as the town and its people prospered more sophisticated building materials would gradually have become available.
-Of these, stone, because of its durability and aesthetic qualities remained pre-eminent, whilst brick was the dominant material available to the less well-off.
+Of these, stone, because of its durability and aesthetic qualities remained pre-eminent.
+Brick was the dominant material available to the less well-off.

-The quality of the raw materials available was clearly variable, as were the skills of the brick makers, which accounts for the huge range in colour and textures seen.
+The quality of the raw materials available was clearly variable, as were the skills of the brick makers.
+This accounts for the huge range in colour and textures seen.

 Although the Romans knew how to make bricks and tiles this technology disappeared in England for a few hundred years after they left.
 However bricks were probably introduced into East Anglia from the Low Countries as early as the 12th century.
-At this point the wealthy would have been able to build more substantial timber-framed houses with bricks being used to fill in the gaps between the timbers of the main frame – the sort of construction seen today in Hampton Court .
+At this point the wealthy would have been able to build more substantial timber-framed houses.
+Bricks filled in the gaps between the timbers of the main frame.
+It is the construction method we see today in Hampton Court .

-There are few examples of half-timbered houses left in Lynn.
+There are only a few examples of half-timbered houses left in Lynn.
 The Lattice House, in Chapel Lane shows the brickwork very clearly.

-In an area where muds and clays were readily available, but stone was not, the technology of brick making quickly took root, bricks being made locally.
-In the absence of any common standards the size and shape of these varied considerably, although they were all (more-or-less) of a size which would fit comfortably into a human hand.
+In a poor stone area, where muds and clays were readily available, the technology of brick making quickly took root.
+In the absence of any common standards they varied considerably in size and shape.
+Although they were all (more-or-less) of a size which would fit comfortably into a human hand.

-Bricks are rectangular, the long side being known as a stretcher, and the short end as a header.
-There are a number of different ways, called bonds, in which bricks can be laid relative to each other; although the primary purpose of the bond is to strengthen the structure of the wall, aesthetic considerations are also involved and patterns can be created, especially if different coloured bricks are available.
-In older buildings the commonest bond pattern seen is the English Bond whilst the Flemish Bond was introduced in the c17.
+Bricks are formed in rectangular blocks, in moulds.
+The long side is known as a stretcher, and the short end as a header.
+There are a number of different ways in which bricks can be laid relative to each other.
+These are called ‘bonds’ Although the primary purpose of the bond is to strengthen the structure of the wall, aesthetic considerations are also involved.
+So brick bonds often form patterns, especially if different coloured bricks are available.
+In older buildings the commonest bond pattern seen is the English Bond.
+Flemish Bond was introduced in the c17.

-Most buildings, other than churches and other ecclesiastical structures, would have been either thatched with reeds or covered by wooden shingles.
+At early dates, most ordinary buildings, (other than churches and other ecclesiastical structures), would have been either thatched with reeds or covered by wooden shingles.
+These were very vulnerable to fire risk and were later replaced with tiles.
 No such buildings remain in the town.

 Later uses of stone

-The arrival of the railway to King’s Lynn, in the 1840s, meant that transport costs were drastically reduced, allowing the importation of stone from a much wider field, and ironically also from closer at hand.
-Although the development of turnpike roads had improved communications in general, the fact that they were toll roads meant that they were probably not that much used for the transport of high bulk, low cost materials such as stone.
-Stone was still mainly transported cheaply by river, so a relatively local stone like Carr Stone, not on a river route, did not appear in the town until after the mid-19th century.
+The arrival of the railway to King’s Lynn, in the 1840s, meant that transport costs were drastically reduced.
+This allowed the importation of stone from a much wider field, and ironically also from closer at hand.
+The development of turnpike roads had improved communications in general.
+However, the fact that they were toll roads meant that they were probably not that much used for the transport of high bulk, low cost materials such as stone.
+Stone was still mainly transported cheaply by river.
+So, even though it was a relatively local stone, Carr Stone, which was not on a river route, did not appear in the town until after the mid-19th century.